 buried deep inside them?

 Colour Poems is a film that draws on familiar observations in rich colour, intercut with the harder almost monochrome hand-drawings in black ink.
 Indeed, unlike the earlier hand-painted films, the drawings do not dance or wriggle energetically but just as she intended, they ‘shiver’, seemingly constricted by the frame or perhaps the window of time.
 Tait has suggested that by cutting colourful observations of the present with these sketches of the past, the memories keep reverberating back, never quite disappearing.
-“Out of one’s own memory and thought one then finds (or arranges) the external scenes which can be filmed and made into something else again.”4
+“Out of one’s own memory and thought one then finds (or arranges) the external scenes which can be filmed and made into something else again.”
+4)Pirie, letter, 2000.

 By the year Colour Poems was fininshed, Tait had made twenty-two short 16mm films.
 Of those, the 1982 festival screenings list I referred to earlier shows that nine films, including Colour Poems, had shown at festivals, mainly the Edinburgh International Film Festival and one or two other experimental or avant-garde film festivals.
 From her letters to David Curtis and draft scripts of the Eleventh Hour programme, there is also evidence to suggest that she showed her films to local audiences.
 Avant-garde film makers’ interest in her work increased after Malcolm Le Grice, reviewing the Festival of Independent British Cinema in Bristol, 1975, claimed that: